The 24 Best Instagram Bios the Internet Has Ever Seen

 Now, don’t get me wrong: There’s nothing wrong with aspiring towards profitability.
 That is, after all, how you keep the lights on.
 But if you want your Instagram bio to truly make an impact on the people who see it, marketing yourself as a mission-driven organization goes a long way.
 In the case of Shopify, that means highlighting their support for small, independent businesses.

 Unsurprisingly, Instagram’s Instagram bio is a slam dunk.
+And we should hope it would adhere to its own best practices.
 Like Shopify, they zoom out and focus on the bigger picture—marketing themselves not as a free smartphone app, but instead as a tool for staying connected with the people and brands you care about.
 Sure, Instagram could be ultra-literal and change their bio to something like this: We’ll give you free entertainment while you wait for Bachelor in Paradise to come back from commercial break.
 As much as people appreciate self-awareness, I think Instagram made the right call with this bio.
 It’s short, it’s sweet, and it aligns the brand with a more meaningful purpose.

 4. Apple Music